ClearLotus-git/writeups/TryHackMe/Gotta_Catch_em_All/README.md

 ```
 su ash
 ```
-Now that i was the ash user i can check privileges using:
+Now that I was the ash user i can check privileges using:

 ```
 sudo -lah